-The IETF is currently finalizing a revised specification for the IDNA protocol.
-This makes changes to the list of characters that may be included in an IDN, reflecting additions made to Unicode since the release of the original protocol, and eliminating a number of symbols and other marks that are not used for writing words in any language (and which were invalid characters in an IDN per the IDN Guidelines).
-The following remarks are intended to clarify for prospective requesters the key differences between the original and revised versions of the protocol, particularly as they relate to TLDs.
+In August, 2010, the IETF finalized the current specification for the IDNA protocol.
+This specification, sometimes referred to as "IDNS2008", differs from the earlier "IDNA2003" version of the protocol.
+It changes the list of characters that may be included in an IDN, reflecting additions made to Unicode standard and eliminating a number of symbols and other marks that are not used for writing words in any language (and which were invalid characters in an IDN per the IDN Guidelines).
+The following remarks are intended to clarify for prospective requesters the key differences between the original and current versions of the protocol, particularly as they relate to TLDs.

-The main technical detail that a name holder needs to address is the conversion of a name from its U-label form (as displayed using Unicode characters) to its A-label form (as stored in the DNS with a sequence of ASCII characters).
+The main technical detail that a name holder needs to address is the conversion of a name from its U-label form (as displayed using Unicode characters) to its Alabel form (as stored in the DNS with a sequence of ASCII characters).
 ICANN requires both such strings in a request for an IDN ccTLD.
-Tools are available that permit this conversion to be done for the initial version of the protocol (IDNA2003).
-The development of similar tools for the revised protocol version (IDNAbis aka IDNA2008) is in progress but none are yet available for general use.
-In the interim, assessing the conformity of a string to the revised protocol can require some additional development and evaluation effort.
+Tools are available that permit this conversion to be done using the current version of the protocol.
 One particularly noteworthy distinction is that IDNA2003 can change a U-label during the round-trip conversion from U-label to A-label and back to U-label, whereas IDNA2008 never "maps" any character in a U-label to some other character.

-The development of support for IDNA2008 in the broader software applications environment will occur gradually.
-During that time, TLD labels that are valid under IDNA2008, but not under IDNA2003, will have limited functionality.
-Conversely, labels that are valid under IDNA2003 but not under IDNA2008 may ultimately become entirely dysfunctional.
+Only labels that are valid under IDNA2008 will be allowed.
+The implementation of IDNA2008 in the broader software applications environment is occuring gradually.
+During this time, TLD labels that are valid under IDNA2008, but not under IDNA2003, may have limited functionality.
+Conversely, labels that are valid under IDNA2003 but not under IDNA2008 will become increasingly dysfunctional.
 Labels of the latter type will therefore not be permitted for TLDs and requests for such strings will be declined.

-Labels that are valid only under IDNA2008 will be allowed, but requesters are strongly advised to note that the duration of the transition period between the two protocols cannot presently be estimated nor guaranteed in any specific timeframe.
+Requesters are strongly advised to note that the duration of the transition period between the two protocols cannot presently be estimated nor guaranteed in any specific timeframe.